-The effect of torsional pre-stress on crack paths in aluminum tubes was also studied [52].
+The effect of torsional pre-stress on crack paths in aluminum tubes was also studied [57].
 By applying torsion, the initial crack path could be altered and the crack kinking angle could be correlated to the mode mixity (the ratio of the stress intensity factors for mode I and mode II loading).
 Visual observations of the crack motion (Fig. 13) and strain measurements revealed a significant influence of the shear waves created by the release of the torsion upon crack initiation.

-Deflagration to Detonation Transition Loads
+5 Deflagration to Detonation Transition Loads

-It has been known for some time [63, 64] that DDT can produce pressures in excess of the CJ or reflected CJ pressure.
-White [63] reports observations of reflected pressures in stoichiometric H2-air initially at 300 K and 1 atm.
-During flame acceleration in a $3-1/2 \times 3-1/2$ inch tube 32 feet long, a peak pressure of 170 atm was recorded.
+It has been known for some time [73, 74] that DDT can produce pressures in excess of the CJ or reflected CJ pressure.
+White [73] reports observations of reflected pressures in stoichiometric H2-air initially at 300 K and 1 atm.
+During flame acceleration in a 3.5 $\times$ 3.5 in.
+(89 $\times$ 89 mm) tube 32 ft (9.75 m) long, a peak pressure of 170 atm was recorded.
 This is 4.5 times the usual reflected CJ pressure and is probably due to the overdriven detonation produced during the transition process.
 As discussed previously, reflected pressures of this magnitude can be produced by a detonation that is 20% faster than a CJ detonation.
 Our computations indicate that such overdriven detonations can be readily generated during the transition process and persist for some time afterward.
 The tube used by White was not damaged since it was a very robust design.